Greek Beef Stew with Pasta, gluten-free (Kreas Kokkinisto)

 ½ teaspoon freshly ground pepper

-1.2 litres boiling water (may need extra)
+1 to 1.2 litres boiling water

 Gluten-Free Pasta of choice